-Here’s the deal—a prime rate is the interest rate at which banks charge their best customers.
+The prime interest rate is the interest rate that banks charge their best customers.
 It’s the lowest rate offered to individuals and corporations that are considered low risk by banks — those with good credit history who aren’t likely to miss payments or default on their loan.

 How Is the Prime Interest Rate Set?